BOGO on Best Sellers - CODE: GOLDBOGO

 For the best results, aim for a meal with a 3:1 carbohydrate-to-protein ratio.
 This combination has been shown to be effective for both endurance and strength activities.
 Simple post-workout nutrition could look like a banana with a scoop of protein powder in a smoothie, Greek yogurt with berries and a sprinkle of granola, or a plate of chicken and roasted sweet potatoes.

-The Perfect Post-Workout Meal
+Building the Perfect Post-Workout Meal

 While carbohydrates and protein are the stars of the recovery show, you don’t need to avoid fats entirely.
 Healthy fats are an important part of a balanced diet and play a role in reducing inflammation and supporting overall health.
 Including a small amount of fat in your post-activity meal won’t slow down your recovery and can help you feel more satisfied.